 Many researchers mistakenly think that all searching can be done electronically – and this is essentially true for U.S. patents granted since 1976.
 Patent searchers, especially inventors who need to thoroughly search the entire realm of patents to ensure their idea hasn't already been patented, have more limited options available electronically.
 Older patents do not have as many online search options because the patent pages were put into the USPTO database as scanned images.

-If you do not have a U.S. patent number and want to search through the patents by topic or inventor, options vary depending on how far back you want to search:
+You can also search for patents by topic or inventor, but options vary depending on how far back you want to search:

-Search either Google Patent or Espacenet by keyword (seethe Free Patent Websites tab on this guide for more details).
-Google Patent will allow you to specify the "field" you want it to search in but only if you use the Advanced Search screen.
+Search either Google Patents or Espacenet by keyword (see the Free Patent Websites tab on this guide for more details).
+Google Patents will allow you to specify the field you want it to search in but only if you use the Advanced Search.

 If you do not have a specific patent in mind and just want to search for U.S. patents by subject there are several different options: